habiburrahman-dehzad/microposts/README.md

-# Babel Webpack Starter
+# Micro Posts

-A starter pack to build JavaScript applications using standards from ES2015, ES2016 & ES2017.
+This is a sample project which could be used as a starter pack to build JavaScript applications using standards from ES2015, ES2016 & ES2017.
+It is created using vanila Javascript (no use of React/Angular/Vue).

 It uses webpack, Babel and webpack-dev-server to compile and serve.
 It is fully compatible with Async/Await as it uses the Babel polyfill.

+It also provides Json Server as an API server.
+You can send get/post/put/delete requests to this server and it will update the file: api/db.json.
+You can then fetch all the posts and display them on the page.

 ### Version

-1.1.0
+1.0.0

 ## Usage